Bylaws

 (3) The award may not be given posthumously unless the decision to give the award is made before the death of the awardee.
 Members of the award committee and the management board shall be ineligible for the duration of their term.
 Past awardees are permanently ineligible.

 4. The Award.
-The award will consist of an engraved plaque and an appropriate certificate which will be recommended by the management board of the division and approved by the GSA Council.
-The award will be presented at the business meeting of the division during the GSA annual meeting.
+The award will consist of an engraved plaque and an appropriate certificate which will be recommended by the management board of the PGD and approved by the GSA Council.
+The award will be presented at the business meeting of the PGD during the GSA annual meeting.
 Normally, the recipient will be introduced by the chair of the selection committee.
 A person acquainted with the winner's work will present a citation reviewing the contributions of the award recipient.
-The citationist will introduce the winner to the chair of the division who will present the award.
+The citationist will introduce the winner to the chair of the PGD who will present the award.

 5. Selection Procedures.
 Nominations for the award will be made in accordance with the following procedures:

-(2) The chair of the selection committee will distribute a consolidated list of candidates, together with supporting materials, to committee members shortly after the December 1 deadline.
+(2) The chair of the selection committee will distribute a consolidated list of candidates, together with supporting materials, to committee members shortly after the March 1 deadline.
 Each member, including the chair, will select from among the list of candidates his/her first, second, and third choice for the award.
-These selections will be rated by first choice, second choice, third choice, with the results of this ballot being used to reduce the number of candidates.
-This reduced list will then comprise the ballot for the committee's final selection of candidates on the basis of the maximum number of points in a manner as described above.
+These selections will be rated by first choice, second choice, and third choice The selection committee will then caucus to discuss the rankings and select an awardee.
+This procedure shall be completed by April 5.

-The division chair shall then submit the name and address of the top-ranking candidate to the executive director of the Society who will place the request for ratification on the agenda for consideration by the Council at its spring meeting.
+The selection committee chair shall then submit the name and address of the top-ranking candidate to the executive director of the Society who will place the request for ratification on the agenda for consideration by the Council at its spring meeting.
 The name of the nominee will be supplemented with a paragraph describing the individual's contributions that are being recognized in the award.
-Following the Council meeting, the president will inform the recipient of the award.
-The division chair will be notified of the ratification at the same time.
+Following the Council meeting, GSA and the PGD will inform the recipient of the award.
+The management board will be notified of the ratification at the same time.

 (3) Normally, the award will not be shared except in highly unusual cases, such as independent discoveries or joint work where the contributions of the co-workers are essentially equal.
 If more than one person is selected as a recipient in any one year, each will receive a certificate as described below.

-(4) All nominations will remain active for three years unless the candidate becomes ineligible through membership on the management board or the award committee.
-Such nominations will then be tabled for the duration of the nominee's term, then reactivated for the balance of the three-year period after expiration of the term.
+(4) All nominations will remain active for five years unless the candidate becomes ineligible through membership on the management board or the selection committee.
+Such nominations will then be tabled for the duration of the nominee's board term, then reactivated for the balance of the five-year period after expiration of the term.

 ARTICLE VI